Kamala Surayya: Literary career

 Kamala Das is essentially known for her bold and frank expression.
 The prominent features of her poetry are an acute obsession with love and the use of confession.
 The main theme of her poetry is based upon freedom, love and protection.
 She wrote on a diverse range of topics, often disparate - from the story of a poor old servant, about the sexual disposition of upper-middle-class women living near a metropolitan city or in the middle of the ghetto.
 Some of her better-known stories include Pakshiyude Manam, Neypayasam, Thanuppu, and Chandana Marangal.
 She wrote a few novels, out of which Neermathalam Pootha Kalam, which was received favourably by the general readers, as well as, the critics, stands out.

 She travelled extensively to read poetry to Germany's University of Duisburg-Essen, University of Bonn and University of Duisburg universities, Adelaide Writer's Festival, Frankfurt Book Fair, University of Kingston, Jamaica, Singapore, and South Bank Festival (London), Concordia University (Montreal, Canada), etc. Her works are available in French, Spanish, Russian, German and Japanese.

 She has also held positions as Vice-chairperson in Kerala Sahitya Akademi, chairperson in Kerala Forestry Board, President of the Kerala Children's Film Society, editor of Poet magazine and poetry editor of Illustrated Weekly of India.

 Although occasionally seen as an attention-grabber in her early years, she is now seen as one of the most formative influences on Indian English poetry.
 In 2009, The Times called her "the mother of modern English Indian poetry".

 Her last book titled The Kept Woman and Other Stories, featuring translation of her short stories, was published posthumously.
 Kamala Das is best remembered for her controversial writings where she openly talks about the restriction imposed on women.
 She is known for her rebellious nature against the patriarchal conventions.

 Personal life

 Kamala married K. Madhava Das at the age of 15.
 The couple had three sons: Madhav Das Nalapat, Chinen Das and Jayasurya Das.
 Her husband predeceased her in 1992, after 43 years of marriage.
 Her eldest son, Madhav Das Nalapat is married to Princess Thiruvathira Thirunal Lakshmi Bayi from the Travancore Royal House.
 He holds the UNESCO Peace Chair and is a professor of geopolitics at the Manipal University.
 He had been a resident editor of The Times of India.
-Kamala Surayya converted to Islam in 1999 and it was alleged that she did it to marry someone she loved although she never remarried.

 On 31 May 2009, aged 75, she died at a hospital in Pune, after a long battle with pneumonia.
 Her body was flown to her home state of Kerala.
 She was interred at the Palayam Juma Masjid at Thiruvananthapuram with full state honour.